Find Grad Schools

 The states with the most job growth for Animal Breeder are Missouri, Texas, and Oregon.
 Watch out if you plan on working in North Carolina, Maryland, or Illinois.
 These states have the worst job growth for this type of profession.

-Animal Breeder Salary
+Salary for an Animal Breeder

-The salary for Animal Breeders ranges between about $25,220 and $67,180 a year.
+The typical yearly salary for Animal Breeders is somewhere between $25,220 and $67,180.

 undefined